bigfix/developer.bigfix.com/site/reference/types/network.md

 # type: network

-The &lt;network&lt; objects are the keywords used to query the local network configuration.
+The &lt;network&gt; objects are the keywords used to query the local network configuration.

 # adapter &lt;integer&gt; of &lt;network&gt; : network adapter